If someone has diabetes, he/she probably already know all the basic facts about diabetes. What to learn next is how to

 There are other diabetic products that are high in fat and therefore they are not good for overweight people that have diabetes.

 Bear in mind, all these foods may have carbs like fruit, flour, and milk.
 Also in these foods as fillers, there might other forms of sugar added like lactose.

-For good control over your blood sugar, you need to do 3 things.
+For good control over our blood sugar, we need to do 3 things.

-1. Take your insulin or medications as prescribed by the doctor.
+1. Taking insulin or medications as prescribed by the doctor.

 2. Maintain a healthy balanced diet with suitable carbs at each meal.